How Website Load Speed Affects Search Engine Rankings

 That performance is key to SEO is only true to a point.
 It’s a factor in Google’s algorithm, and if your site is slow when bots come a-crawlin’, you’re liable to get dinged for it.
 But the bots don’t account for user experience.
 The only performance metric correlated with page rank is “time to first byte” – essentially the ping time for a round trip of a request traveling to the server and back.
-This can be improved through tuning server performance or through using a CDN to improve middle-mile route efficiency.
+This can be improved by tuning server performance or by using a CDN to improve middle-mile route efficiency.
 But it has little to do with user experience.
 Most of the load time experienced by actual human visitors is the result of downloading and rendering content long after the “first byte” has arrived.

 So I believe some of the contributors have overstated the effect performance has on SEO – it should instead be considered as two different concepts.
-Optimizing “backend” performance will help SEO, but have a marginal effect on user experience.
-Optimizing front end performance will greatly improve user experience, but have little effect on SEO.
+Optimizing “backend” performance will help SEO but have a marginal effect on user experience.
+Optimizing front-end performance will greatly improve user experience, but have little effect on SEO.
 And there are very different solutions for optimizing each.
 So choose where you want to put your efforts based on your most important goal.
 Hint: that goal should probably be user experience 🙂